ryouran/logs-analysis/README.md

 ### Load the data
 1. Click [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) to dowlonad newsdata.zip.
 2. Unzip the file and place newsdata.sql into the vagrant directory which is shared with the vagrant virtual machine.
-3. Run 'vagrant up' to launch the virtual machine from the vagrant directory.
+3. Run `vagrant up` to launch the virtual machine from the vagrant directory.
-4. Run 'vagrant ssh' to log in.
+4. Run `vagrant ssh` to log in.
 5. Change the directory to vagrant.
 6. Use the command to load the data.
 `psql -d news -f newsdata.sql`